pingcap/docs-tidb-operator/en/grant-permissions-to-remote-storage.md

 ## Grant permissions to an AWS account

-Amazon Web Service (AWS) provides different methods to grant permissions for different types of Kubernetes clusters.
+Amazon Web Services (AWS) provides different methods to grant permissions for different types of Kubernetes clusters.
 This document introduces the following three methods:

 - [Grant permissions by AccessKey and SecretKey](#grant-permissions-by-accesskey-and-secretkey): applicable to self-managed Kubernetes clusters and AWS EKS clusters.
 - [Grant permissions by associating IAM with Pod](#grant-permissions-by-associating-iam-with-pod): applicable to self-managed Kubernetes clusters.